What Are VARs (Value Added Resellers)?

 Business is competition.
 The industry doesn't matter — the market creates the conditions for competitor development.
 The trick to success and profits is finding a way to add value to the end product, an addition that surpasses any current offering from the competition.
-The problem is most executives must focus on operations, perfecting existing products, and fostering client relationships, leaving little time for anything else.
-Partnerships with VARs can help, but what are VARs?
+The problem is most executives must focus on operations, perfecting existing products, and fostering client relationships.
+This leaves little time for anything else.
+Partnerships with value-added resellers (VARs) can help, but what are VARs?

-A VAR is a value-added reseller or a firm that adds customized products or services to a third-party product for end-user resale.
+VARs stands for “value-added resellers.”
+A VAR is a firm that adds customized products or services to a third-party product for end-user resale.
 VARs are prominent figures in the information technology industry, offering consulting, troubleshooting, and installation services on top of core products.

 WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF WORKING WITH VARs?